sparkfunX/Desktop-PickAndPlace-CHMT36VA/README.md

 If you have any questions or concerns on licensing, please contact techsupport@sparkfun.com.

 Please use, reuse, and modify these files as you see fit.
-Please maintain attribution to SparkFun Electronics and release anyThing Development Board derivative under the same license.
+Please maintain attribution to SparkFun Electronics and release any derivative under the same license.

 Distributed as-is; no warranty is given.